kevinlawler/KLSingleton/README.md

 ## Description

 This is a singleton class for iOS, Objective-C, Cocoa Touch, iPhone, iPad.
-We offer no judgement as to whether or not to use singletons.
-If you do use singletons in your project, then use NSSingleton.

-NSSingleton is:
+KLSingleton is:

 1. Subclassible (to the n-th degree)
 2. ARC compatible